-

 The modem is breadboarded (TRL 4) with very wideband transmit and receive capabilities and respectively high symbol rates.

-The modem enables RF ISL links with:
+The modem enables radio frequency (RF) ISL links with:

-imperfect and bandlimited analog components,
+- Imperfect and bandlimited analog components;

 The demonstrated wideband RF ISL provides a viable alternative to the more complex optical inter-satellite link technology.